V-Cheng1018/find-bathroom/README.md

 This is a web application that allows the users to find bathroom near their current location

 How to run:
-1. Replace <key> with your own google api key accordingly.
+1. Replace <key> with your own google api key accordingly
 2. npm run start